wd5gnr/1802UNO/readme.md

 You can "LOad" through the ROM but it won't change the contents

-You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html) By default a simple HILO game is in ROM (see below)
-TO run it put C0 80 00 at location 0 to jump to it.
+You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html) By default the IDIOT/4 monitor is in ROM (see below) TO run it put C0 80 00 at location 0 to jump to it.
 Note it uses RAM at 03FF.
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

-The file 1802rom.h only includes another file (1802hilo.h or 1802etops.h) so it is reasonably easy to flip different ROM images around.
+The file 1802rom.h only includes another file (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around.

 Keyboard
 ===